Non-Resident Alien Frequently Asked Questions

 - I was a teaching assistant, graduate assistant or a research assistant.
 Is this the same as a scholarship or fellowship?

 - No. A TA, GA or RA salary payments are not considered scholarships or fellowships.
-Income form TA, GA and RA positions and tuition remission is considered earned income and is taxable.
+Income from TA, GA and RA positions and tuition remission is considered earned income and is taxable.

 - My employer withheld Social Security and Medicare taxes from my salary.
 Can I get this refunded?

 - Yes.
-F and J visa holders are not subject to Social Security or Medicare taxes as long as they are considered a “non-resident alien for tax purposes” (IRS Publication 519).
+F and J visa holders are not subject to Social Security or Medicare taxes as long as they are considered a "non-resident alien for tax purposes" Please notify Research Foundation Payroll or State Payroll office if you paid these taxes and should not be liable for them.

 - I worked or attended a university in another state and paid state taxes.
 How do I report this on my federal tax return and am I required to file a state tax return?